 Bruce Bailey serves as president and CEO of Tidelands Health, providing executive leadership for the three-hospital system.
 Mr. Bailey began his career with the organization in 1999 after serving as administrator of Abbeville County Memorial Hospital in Abbeville, S.C., for six years.
 His previous experience also includes administrative responsibility at both long-term and acute-care health facilities in West Virginia, North Carolina and Virginia.
-In addition to his work with Tidelands Health, Mr. Bailey is a member of the national board of trustees for the American Hospital Association and chairman of the association’s Regional Policy Board 4.
+In addition to his work with Tidelands Health, Mr. Bailey has served as a member of the national board of trustees for the American Hospital Association and chairman of the association’s Regional Policy Board 4.
 He has also served as chairman of the South Carolina Hospital Association board of directors and continues to serve on the board.
 He previously served as chairman of SCHA’s political action committee and workforce advisory committee.
 Mr. Bailey has served as co-chair of the SCHA reengineering steering committee, a statewide task force charged with reengineering the way care is delivered in South Carolina.
 Mr. Bailey earned a bachelor’s degree in health care management and a master’s degree in health administration from the Medical College of Virginia in Richmond.

 Gayle Resetar, Executive Vice President and COO